 This three-day certificate program offered by the Health Coach Institute focuses on learning how to foster relationships and communicate in a client-centred and motivational way to facilitate behaviour change.

 The competency-based curriculum integrates theory and applied skills to help you develop a highly effective health coaching practice.
-You will have the opportunity to practice your new skills through live role playing with patient actors using structured and standardized case examples.
+Practice your new skills through live roleplay with patient actors using standardized case examples.

 What You Will Learn

 - Relationship-based and client-centered communication as a key to behaviour change